 The kid’s playground offers a classic dome, a five-way swing, a spire net, a climbing wall, springers, and seesaws among other adventures… And children from 1 to 101 will enjoy the petting farm with dear, rabbits, fawn and their other friends.
 What a great way to get closer to nature!

 For our youngest guests, for those who are young at heart, for those who need time to switch off from hectic life in the city and for those who want to spice up their holiday with some action, the Casela Nature & Leisure Park offers something for everybody!

 Flic en Flac Beach:

-The short drive to Flic en Flac to finish your adventurous day with some relaxation & a swim before heading back to the hotel.
-Te beach is known as the Miami beach of Mauritius, Flic en Flac offers a long sandy beach fringed with filao trees and blue turquoise ocean.
-A great & refreshing was to end your day!
+The short drive to Flic en Flac beach is a nice way to finish your adventurous day with some relaxation & a swim before heading back to the hotel.
+The beach is known as the Miami beach of Mauritius, Flic en Flac offers a long sandy beach fringed with filao trees and blue turquoise ocean.
+A lovely way to end your day!